-- Important: Do not use trichloroacetic acid (TCA) to precipitate protein from Buffer RLT lysates. - This buffer contains guanidine thiocyanate, which can form highly reactive compounds when combined with acidic solutions.
+- Important: DO NOT use trichloroacetic acid (TCA) to precipitate protein from Buffer RLT lysates. - This buffer contains guanidine thiocyanate, which can form highly reactive compounds when combined with acidic solutions.

-- 1. Prepare cell lysate and centrifuge it through an RNeasy spin column, as described in the protocols in this handbook. - 2.
-Add 4 volumes of ice-cold acetone to the flow-through from the RNeasy spin column.
+- Prepare cell lysate and centrifuge it through an RNeasy spin column, as described in the protocols in this handbook. - 2.
+Add 4 volumes of ice-cold acetone to the flow-through from the RNeasy spin column. - 3.
+Incubate for 30 min on ice or at -30 to -15°C.